Wood Veneer Problems | Peeling, Cracking, Chipping

 Does your antique furniture have wood veneer problems?
-Is the veneer missing, peeling, cracking?
-I've dealt with a lot of wood veneer issues, and have used just about every trick in the book to deal with bad veneer on antique furniture.
+Is the veneer missing, peeling, or cracking?
+I’ve dealt with many wood veneer issues and have used just about every trick in the book to deal with bad veneer on antique furniture.

 Removing Wood Veneer

-In my article, Vintage Record Cabinet Makeover and Repair I had to deal with several issues, including bubbled veneer.
-I removed the veneer on the top, and repaired the sides.
-You may be amazed how pretty some of the wood is UNDER the veneer on the top of your project.
+In my article, Vintage Record Cabinet Makeover and Repair, I dealt with several issues, including bubbled veneer.
+I removed the veneer on the top and repaired the sides.
+You may be amazed at how pretty some of the wood is UNDER the veneer on the top of your project.

-Removing chippy wood veneer from a sewing cabinet was fairly easy using a wide putty knife.
+Removing chippy wood veneer from a sewing cabinet was pretty easy using a wide putty knife.

 This dresser makeover had bad veneer on the drawer front and on the drawer bottom.

-Many antique furniture projects will have a lot of wood veneer.
+Many antique furniture projects involve a lot of wood veneer.
 Not all techniques work for each of these areas.
-For example, on this buffet makeover, I fixed some, and removed other pieces.
+For example, on this buffet makeover, I fixed some and removed others.
 Each project needs to be evaluated carefully.

 Covering Up Chippy Issues With Other Wood

 Sometimes, you can add trim to cover up bad wood.
-I did that in the case of this repurposed dresser into bench.
-I cut a dresser into 2 pieces, and used the lower half to make a storage bench.
+I did that with this repurposed dresser into a bench.
+I cut a dresser into two pieces and used the lower half to make a storage bench.

 Tips for Gluing

-A curb find, this topless table had some loose veneer that needed to be glued.
-This silicone brush from rockler is so handy!
+This topless table, a curb find, had some loose veneer that needed to be glued.
+This silicone brush from Rocker is so handy!

 Using a Sander to Repair Wood Veneer

-If you're lucky, your vintage furniture will only need a gentle sanding to blend in the damaged veneer.
+If you’re lucky, your vintage furniture only needs gentle sanding to blend in the damaged veneer.
 This antique side table was a quick and easy makeover.

 Use caution when sanding near chippy wood veneer.
-If done properly you can disguise it a little and leave it as is.
-I don't paint everything I do.
+If done properly, you can disguise it and leave it as is.
+I don’t paint everything I do.
 Even though I did use a little paint on this waterfall dresser makeover, I think you will LOVE it.

 Decoupage Over Damaged Wood Veneer